xcart/xcart-docs/_pages/kb_en/orders/order_returns/managing_OR.md

 To edit a claim for return click on the order number on the **Orders** -> **Returns** page.

-You'll be forwarded to the _Order return_ tab where you'll see a screen of the kind:
+You'll be forwarded to the _Order return_ tab of the order details page where you'll see a screen of the kind:
 ![manage-return.png]({{site.baseurl}}/attachments/ref_2yZxorwM/manage-return.png)

 Your options are either to **Authorize** or **Decline** the claim for return.